Watling Street: Name

 The original Celtic and Roman name for the road is unknown, and the Romans may not have viewed it as a single path at all, since parts of it were assigned to two separate itineraries in one 2nd-century list.
 The modern name instead derives from the Old English Wæcelinga Stræt, from a time when "street" (via strata) referred to any paved road and had no particular association with urban thoroughfares.
-The Waeclingas ("people of Waecla") were a tribe in the St Albans area in the early medieval period with an early name of their city being "Waetlingacaester", which would translate into modern English as "Watlingchester".
+The Waeclingas ("people of Waecla") were a tribe in the St Albans area in the early medieval period.
+The Anglo-Saxon name of St Albans was Wætlingaceaster referred to in a charter of 1005; this would translate into modern English as "Watlingchester".

 The original Anglo-Saxon name for the section of the route between Canterbury and London was Casingc Stræt or Key Street, a name still borne by a hamlet on the road near Sittingbourne.
 This section only later became considered part of Watling Street.